MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/how-to....md

 #### **6. How to add a price alert?**

-1. Choose ‘Table alerts’ from the context menu of the chosen panel;
+1. Choose ‘Table alerts’ from the context menu of the chosen panel.
 2. Set conditions by which you will receive an alert and actions which will be executed while receiving an alert.

 ![](../.gitbook/assets/alerts-with-cond.png)

 #### **7. How to disaggregate the Market depth?**

-1. Open Market depth settings;
+1. Open Market depth settings.
 2. In the tab ‘View’, choose the option ‘By order’ from the drop-down menu of the control ‘View by’ and apply changes.

 ![](../.gitbook/assets/market-depth.jpg)